Falling in Love (2NE1 song)

-"Falling in Love" is a song by South Korean girl group 2NE1.
-The single was released on July 8, 2013 through YG Entertainment.
-The song was produced by the group's long-time collaborator Teddy Park, and was co-written by Park and Choice37.
-Musically, "Falling in Love" is a breezy K-pop song that infuses elements of reggae, electronic and hip hop.
+"Falling in Love" is a song by South Korean girl group 2NE1, released on July 8, 2013, by YG Entertainment.
+The song was produced by the group's long-time collaborator Teddy, and was co-written by him and Choice37.
+Musically, "Falling in Love" is a reggae song that contains elements of trap music and dancehall.
 The music video was uploaded to the group's official YouTube channel the day before.
-The video reached more than one million views in less than a day.

-In South Korea, the song topped the Gaon Digital Chart and sold over 885,000 digital units by the end of the year.
+Commercially, the song topped the Gaon Digital Chart and sold over 885,000 digital units by the end of the year.
 In addition, it peaked at number three on the Korea K-pop Hot 100 and number four on the Billboard World Digital Songs chart.

 Background and release

-A snippet of the track was first heard as the intro of 2NE1's comeback stage for "I Love You" on SBS' Inkigayo a year prior on July 8, 2012, with CL rapping a verse in English.
+A snippet of the track was first used as the intro of 2NE1's comeback stage for "I Love You" on SBS' Inkigayo a year prior on July 8, 2012, with CL rapping a verse in English.
 On June 18, 2013, YG Entertainment announced that the group would make a comeback in early July, making it the group's first release in a year, with the reggae-themed "Falling in Love" as the title.
 YG Entertainment CEO Yang Hyun-suk stated, "Although it is a new genre challenge, the unique colors and strengths of the group that 2NE1 has given are intact [sic].
 It will be loved by enthusiasts and the public by adding work with new overseas choreographers."
 The agency also unveiled initial plans for the release of a new single every month leading up to a new album in October.
-The single was subsequently released for digital download and streaming on July 8, 2013 by YG Entertainment.
+The single was subsequently released for digital download and streaming on July 8, 2013, by YG Entertainment.

 Composition

-"Falling in Love" is described as a relaxed and breezy summery track, incorporating elements of reggae, hip hop, and electronic music.
+"Falling in Love" was described as a relaxed and breezy summery track, incorporating elements of reggae, hip hop, and electronic music.
 It served as a change of pace from much of the group's previous works, containing a "rather slow but comfortable rhythm".
 Chris Martins of Spin wrote, "The beat combines sunny No Doubt-style pop with dancehall riddims and trap-rap effects."
 The song also references several of the group's previous singles, with CL rapping: “Yeah, in the club is getting ugly I don’t care / Can’t nobody stop the fire / let them haters sit and stare.”